MIPPL/nephele-org-website/public/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ```

 Local variables can be stored either in memory or, if there aren't too many of them, directly on the stack.
 If we can limit the number so we'll use the stack we use less gas.
-For more details see [the yellow paper, the formal Ethereum specifications](https://ethereum.github.io/yellowpaper/paper.pdf), p.
+For more details see [the yellow paper, the formal Nephele specifications](https://Nephele.github.io/yellowpaper/paper.pdf), p.
 26, equation 298.

 ```solidity
             address _token0 = token0;